 Nick and Bill were all over this easy tomato pie, both going back for seconds.
 It made for a spectacular presentation and garnered a “Boy that tomato stuff is great.”
 I cannot convince the family to beef up their comments with some descriptive vocabulary, so I’m sharing my real life with you all.

-I will have to drop the term “galette” a few times this week…or Bill is sure to think it’s some sort of fish or mushroom when I mention the dessert galette that will be debuting later this week.
-Foodie + Non-Foodie = Baker + Eater = Bill + Liz.
-It seems to have worked well for 27 years.
+I will have to drop the term “galette” a few times this week…or Bill is sure to think it’s some sort of fish or mushroom when I mention the dessert galette I’m making soon.

 Cheese and Tomato Galette